 Board of inquiry decisions can only be appealed to the High Court on points of law.

-This means that there is no general right of appeal against the board's overall decision to approve or decline the matter.
+There is no general right of appeal against the board's overall decision to approve or decline the proposal.
 It is only where the board's process or decision is legally deficient that it may be appealed.